 Submit email addresses for three references: two academic (or one academic, one student leadership) and one pastoral.

-A non-refundable $100 application fee must be made at the end of the application process if applying after January 31st.
+*Application Fee: If applying after January 31st, a non-refundable $100 application fee must be made at the end of the application process.

 All students accepted into MAHE will receive a Graduate Assistantship position.